Allenreinoso28/control-system-task/README.md

 # ################## Drive System ################## #

-R1        - holding allows for control of drive system R Stick   - controls right set of wheels with foward and back inputs L Stick   - controls left set of wheels with foward and back inputs
+R Stick   - controls right set of wheels with foward and back inputs L Stick   - controls left set of wheels with foward and back inputs